microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/CoSell.md

 To verify the Co-Sell status of a solution, use the following steps:

-  1. Sign in to Partner Center and select Referrals.
+  1. Sign into Partner Center and select Referrals.
   2. Select Co-Sell solutions.
   - You can verify the current Co-Sell status and incentive programs your solution is approved for in the grid.
   - You can alternatively select the solution name and open the pane to verify its current status (including if the status is currently under review).